 Units of Land: Reservation of Rights

 SECTION 9.1.
-In the absence of a specific written consent of the member to the contrary, the unit of measurement for a water service unit, as to memberships out standing on July I, 1988, shall be ten thousand (10,000) square feet, or less.
-The term "unit(s) of land" set forth on membership certificates issued and outstanding as of July 1, 1989 shall be a reference to "water service unit(s)" as that latter term is used in all the other provisions of these Bylaws; provided, however, that these Bylaws shall not defeat or diminish membership rights in existence as of July I, 1989.
-(Thus, a member holding one (l) or more membership(s), due to the member's ownership of one (1) or more units of land, as previously defined in the Corporation's Bylaws, shall continue to hold the sap1e number of memberships notwithstanding the fact that the actual number of water service units the member is ultimately entitled to may be less than the number of units of land owned by the member.)
-Membership certificates issued and outstanding as of July 1, 1989, need not be replaced; but any membership certificate issued pursuant to this Section, or by reason of a transfer of units of land pursuant to Section 4.5 of these Bylaws, shall have the following bylaw provision in the place and stead of Section 6.1(d):
+The term "unit(s) of land" set forth on Membership Certificates issued and outstanding as of July 1, 1989 shall be a reference to "water service unit(s)" as that latter term is used in all the other provisions of these Bylaws; provided, however, that these Bylaws shall not defeat or diminish Membership rights in existence as of July 1, 1989.
+(Thus, a Member holding one (l) or more Membership(s), due to the Member's ownership of one (1) or more units of land, as previously defined in the Corporation's Bylaws, shall continue to hold the same number of Memberships notwithstanding the fact that the actual number of water service units the Member is ultimately entitled to may be less than the number of units of land owned by the Member.)
+Membership Certificates issued and outstanding as of July 1, 1989, need not be replaced; but any Membership Certificate issued pursuant to this Section, or by reason of a transfer of units of land pursuant to Section 4.5 of these Bylaws, shall have the following bylaw provision in the place and stead of Section 6.1(d):

-The membership certificate shall be appurtenant to the real property described on the certificate, and shall be appurtenant to the number of water service units indicated on the certificate, each unit to comprise not more than ten thousand square feet of land of said property.
+The Membership Certificate shall be appurtenant to the real property described on the certificate, and shall be appurtenant to the number of water service units indicated on the certificate, each unit to comprise not more than ten thousand square feet of land of said property.

-If a member desires to replace a membership certificate with a new certificate containing the provisions of Section 6.1(d) of these Bylaws, except as to water service units which are improved with a residential dwelling, the Board of Directors may require that the member submit a current Certificate of Compliance issued by the County of San Diego, certifying that the real property to which the membership certificate is appurtenant has a number of water service units, as defined in said Section 6. l(d), at least equal to the number of memberships appurtenant to said property.
+If a Member desires to replace a Membership Certificate with a new certificate containing the provisions of Section 6.1(d) of these Bylaws, except as to water service units which are improved with a residential dwelling, the Board of Directors may require that the Member submit a current Certificate of Compliance issued by the County of San Diego, certifying that the real property to which the Membership Certificate is appurtenant has a number of water service units, as defined in said Section 6. l(d), at least equal to the number of Memberships appurtenant to said property.

-This Section shall not apply to membership certificates issued after July I, 1989 pursuant to Section 4.4 of these Bylaws.
+This Section shall not apply to Membership Certificates issued after July 1, 1989 pursuant to Section 4.4 of these Bylaws.